Doorkee

 4.5.
 Cloud Infrastructure — Supabase

 All Platform data is stored on Supabase infrastructure, which provides our PostgreSQL database, user authentication, and file storage services.
-Supabase data is hosted on cloud infrastructure.
+Supabase data is hosted in our Mumbai, India region (ap-south-1).

 4.6.
 Error Monitoring — Sentry